 Question: "What was Solomon's temple, the first temple?
 How many temples were there?"

-Answer: The crowning achievement of King Solomon's reign was the erection of a magnificent Temple in Jerusalem.
-His father, King David, had wanted to build a great Temple for God a generation earlier, as a permanent resting place for the Ark of the Covenant which contained the Ten Commandments.
-However, God had forbidden him from doing so.
-"You will not build a house for My name for you are a man of battles and have shed blood" (1 Chronicles 28:3).
+Answer: The crowning achievement of King Solomonís reign was the erection of a magnificent temple in Jerusalem.
+His father, King David, had wanted to build a great temple for God a generation earlier, as a permanent resting place for the Ark of the Covenant which contained the Ten Commandments.
+However, God had forbidden him from doing so: "You will not build a house for My name for you are a man of battles and have shed blood" (1 Chronicles 28:3).
 Then Solomon began to build the house of the LORD in Jerusalem on Mount Moriah, where the Lord had appeared to his father David (2 Chronicles 3:1).
-This new, stationary Temple would replace the portable tabernacle constructed during the wilderness wandering.
+This new, stationary temple would replace the portable tabernacle constructed during the wilderness wandering.

 If Solomon reigned from 970 to 930 BC, then he began building the temple in 966 BC.
 A very interesting fact concerning the building of the temple was there was no noise of the construction.
 The material was prepared before it was brought to the building site.
 The house, while it was being built, was built of stone prepared at the quarry, and there was neither hammer nor axe nor any iron tool heard in the house while it was being built (1 Kings 6:7).
-The Bible's description of Solomon's Temple suggests that the inside ceiling was 180 feet long, 90 feet wide, and 50 feet high.
-The highest point on the Temple that King Solomon built was actually 120 cubits tall (about 20 stories or about 207 feet).
-1 Kings 6:1-38 and chapters 7–8 describe the construction and dedication of the Temple under Solomon.
+The Bibleís description of Solomonís temple suggests that the inside ceiling was 180 feet long, 90 feet wide, and 50 feet high.
+The highest point on the temple that King Solomon built was actually 120 cubits tall (about 20 stories or about 207 feet).
+First Kings 6:1–38 and chapters 7—8 describe the construction and dedication of the temple under Solomon.